Joel Fan: Recordings and albums

-The concerto album, Dances for Piano and Orchestra, reflects Joel Fan’s ongoing commitment to international music and interests that extend well beyond the standard repertoire.
-The wide-ranging journey focuses on the intersection of music and dance in an almost-forgotten genre - the single-movement dance piece for piano and orchestra.
-These virtuoso novelties, which are probably known to few musicians, offer "vitally engrossing pianism" in rarely heard compositions by Chopin, Saint-Saëns, Pierné, Weber-Liszt, Castro, Gottschalk, culminating in a world premiere recording of Charles Cadman’s Dark Dancers of the Mardi Gras.
+Several of Fan's subsequent piano albums would continue the trend of working with composers from around the world.
+His second album, West of the Sun, featured songs from nine composers from North and South America, including Latin inspired compositions and work from Black American composer Margaret Bonds among others.
+Similarly, his fourth album, Dances for Piano and Orchestra, collected a range of pieces from different global piano and dance traditions.
+The tracks on Dances ranged in genre from Classic works such as Chopin to more modern dance music from Charles Cadman's Dark Dancers of the Mardi Gras.

+Fan's third album, Revelation, was dedicated to his mentor Leon Kirchner, and as such, does not feature an international range of compositions.
+Instead, the album focused on highlighting Fan's favourite pieces from Kirchner's repertoire.

 Joel Fan has recorded for Reference Recordings, Sony Classical, Verdant World Records, and Albany Records.

 Awards and critical acclaim

-In addition to winning the Philharmonic's Young People's Concert Auditions, Fan has been awarded by several international competitions, notably the D’Anglo Young Artists International Competition and Busoni International Piano Competition.
+Fan has been awarded by several international competitions, notably the D’Anglo Young Artists International Competition and Busoni International Piano Competition.
 He was the winner of the Kosciuzko Foundation's Chopin Prize and named a Presidential Scholar by the National Foundation for Advancement in the Arts.

 Joel Fan is a Steinway Artist.

-Seattle Post-Intelligencer has described him as "a superb musician, able to cross one style into another without any diminution in musical sophistication."
-The Los Angeles Times says he is a " soaring talent - Fan's facility makes his playing a technical wonder."
-The Washington Post noted him as "a versatile and sensitive pianist – an impressive talent."